lewagon/dotfiles/04-Front-End/03-Bootstrap/03-Airbnb-without-grid/README.md

 </form>
 ```

-Bootstrap form markup is complicated for beginners.. **But don't rush and take your time to understand it**.
-Forms are very important in a website (it's where the user interacts), so **treat them well!**
+Bootstrap forms are a bit complicated for beginners.. **Don't rush and take your time to understand them**.
+Forms are very important in a website, it's where the user interacts!

-## Tips & Resources

-For the banner background image we put you a `background.jpg` image in the images folder.
-Feel free to pick another one on [thestocks](http://thestocks.im/) or to use a placeholder from [unsplash.it](http://unsplash.it).